fusioncharts/dev_centre_docs/exporting-charts/using-fusionexport/tutorials/export_dashboard_mail.md

 ## Configuring export

-After defining a simple chart assign it as the `chartConfig` property  for `exportConfig`.
+After defining a simple chart, assign it as the `chartConfig` property for `exportConfig`.
 Next, set the path for the template, finally set the export type to `png`.
 There are many properties which you can define in `exportConfig`.
 You can get the full list on the [API reference documentation](https://www.fusioncharts.com/dev/exporting-charts/using-fusionexport/sdk-api-reference/nodejs#exportconfig-options).

 In case you are curious about FusionCharts and various charts configurations, go through the [chart attributes documentation](https://www.fusioncharts.com/dev/chart-attributes/) on Dev Center.